Undocumented Student Who is a Resident of Texas

 - Resided in Texas for 36 months leading up to graduation from high school or receiving the equivalent of a high school diploma;

-- Have resided or will have resided in Texas for the 12 months prior to the census date of the semester in which I will enroll in the college.
+- Have resided or will have resided in Texas for the 12 months prior to the census date of the semester in which you will enroll in Richland College.

 - Sign the affidavit provided by the college that states you have filed or will file an application to become a permanent resident at the earliest opportunity you are eligible to do so.